 - Delivery (at last!)
-Are neighbourhood plan is brought into legal force.
+The neighbourhood plan is brought into legal force.
 It becomes part of the statutory development plan for our area so that decisions on granting planning permission in the neighbourhood area need to be made in accordance with our neighbourhood development plan.

 This is a long process; do we have to wait for each stage to be completed before we can plan the next stage?